Claude Platform Docs

 • Usage policy

 The ant CLI provides access to the Claude API from your terminal.
-Every API resource is exposed as a subcommand, with output formatting, response filtering, and support for YAML or JSON file input that make it practical for both interactive exploration and automation.
+Every API resource is exposed as a subcommand, with output formatting, response filtering, and YAML or JSON file input.

-Compared to calling the API with curl, ant lets you build request bodies from typed flags or piped YAML rather than hand-written JSON, inline file contents into string fields with an @path reference, and extract fields from the response with a built-in --transform query (no separate JSON tooling required).
-List endpoints paginate automatically.
-Claude Code understands how to use ant natively.
+Compared to curl, ant builds request bodies from typed flags or piped YAML instead of hand-written JSON, and inlines file contents into string fields with an @path reference.
+It extracts response fields with a built-in --transform query, so you don't need a separate tool like jq, and it paginates list endpoints automatically.

 Installation